syncfusion-content/windowsforms-docs/WindowsForms/carousel/Getting-Started.md

 ## Adding images into Carousel

-To load images in Carousel, it needs to added into [ImageListCollection](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.Carousel~ImageListCollection.html) property in Carousel class.
+You can load images in Carousel, it needs to added into [ImageListCollection](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.Carousel~ImageListCollection.html) property in Carousel class.

 {% tabs %}